MicrosoftDocs/entra-docs/docs/identity/saas-apps/sap-concur-provisioning-tutorial.md

 ## Step 4: Configure provisioning from SAP Cloud Identity Services to SAP Concur

 At this step, use SAP Cloud Identity Services Identity Provisioning to configure SAP Concur as a target system, where you can provision users and group members.
-For SAP Concur, see the [SAP documentation on provisioning to SAP Concur cloud](https://help.sap.com/docs/identity-provisioning/identity-provisioning/REPLACE-THIS).
+For SAP Concur, see the [SAP documentation on provisioning to SAP Concur](https://help.sap.com/docs/cloud-identity-services/cloud-identity-services/target-sap-concur).

 ## Step 5: Configure single sign-on

 After you configure provisioning for users into your SAP applications, you should enable Single sign-on for them.
 Microsoft Entra ID can serve as the identity provider and authentication authority for your SAP applications.
-If you have not already done so, then configure [Microsoft Entra single sign-on (SSO) integration with SAP Cloud Identity Services](sap-REPLACE-THIS-cloud-platform-identity-authentication-tutorial.md).
+If you have not already done so, then configure [Microsoft Entra single sign-on (SSO) integration with SAP Cloud Identity Services](sap-hana-cloud-platform-identity-authentication-tutorial.md).

 For more information on how to configure single sign-on to SAP SaaS and modern apps, see [enable SSO](~/id-governance/sap.md#enable-sso).